Table of Contents

 const ourStructValuesAsU32 = new Uint32Array(ourStructData);

 Above, ourStructData is an ArrayBuffer which is a chunk of memory.
-To look at the contents of this memory we an create views of it. ourStructValuesAsF32 is a view of the memory as 32bit floating point values. ourStructValuesAsU32 is a view of the same memory as 32bit unsigned integer values.
+To look at the contents of this memory we can create views of it. ourStructValuesAsF32 is a view of the memory as 32bit floating point values. ourStructValuesAsU32 is a view of the same memory as 32bit unsigned integer values.

 Now that we have a buffer and 2 views we can set the data in the structure.